kapoormanu/currency-exchange-george/README.md

 -   [x] The currencies are searchable.
 The list updates according to the value in search bar.
 -   [ ] The search term is also present in the URL hash, enabling deep linking to be used later.

+## API Library

+Currently, axios is being used.
+However, it can be replaced by any Rest client.

 ## Enhanced Specifications

 -   [ ] The App shows a loader while results are loading.